-WaterNSW/ Department of Planning and Environment - Water Accounting System (Joint ownership of system).
+WaterNSW/ Department of Climate Change, Energy, the Environment and Water-Water Accounting System (Joint ownership of system).

 Usage information is determined by either on-farm meters that measure extraction, gauges on diversion works or orders/releases when the volume cannot be effectively metered, such as an environmental watering event.